Rock Buns

 Either from a ready-bagged mix, or create your own with what dried fruit you have, or your favourites.

-• This recipe uses dried mix fruit but if you can’t get your hands on a combination bag, simply use a mixture of sultanas, currants and mix peel, to the quantities of your preference.
+• This recipe uses dried mixed fruit, but if you can’t get your hands on a combination bag, simply use a mixture of sultanas, currants and mixed peel to the quantities of your preference.

-• Orange extract gives the best flavour results and nicely compliments the peel in the mixed dried fruit, however you can easily substitute it for lemon or vanilla extract should you wish.
+• Orange extract gives the best flavour results and nicely complements the peel in the mixed dried fruit; however, you can easily substitute it for lemon or vanilla extract should you wish.

 Rock Buns